Related to:

 c:\source\master\include\settings/impl/settings_http.hpp:348

-Cannot save settings over HTTP
+Cannot save settings over HTTPOr

 E settings Failed to find cached settings